nik875/agent/README.md

     - plan.feedback(result of action)
     - executor: given this {feedback} and everything else that happened over the course of the previous action, generate a major insight to save for the future.
     - memory.add_memory(insight)

-Do not write any of the code.
-Only create the basic class structure with methods, and add in all the intended functionality as comments.
-We will fill these in one by one, step by step, together.